dmbarbour/wikilon/docs/Performance.md

 Structure sharing is a common feature for stowage.
 Computations producing the same stowed values will share the same space.
 In addition to potential space savings, structure sharing simplifies other potential features such as managing cached computations.

 Stowage of values is designed to closely model ABC value resources, i.e. where we use `{#resourceId'kf}` to name a bytecode resource.
-Here, `resourceId` is a secure hash of the bytecode, and the `'kf` suffix identifies our resource as a linear quoted value to permit lazy loading and forbid copy/drop.
-Stowed values could be directly implemented as ABC resources.
-However, `{&stow}` leaves the representation opaque and local to the runtime, which simplifies GC and allows faster hashing and a far more parsimonious resource identifier.
+For ABC resources, `resourceId` is a secure hash of the bytecode, and the `'kf` suffix identifies our resource as a linear quoted value to permit lazy loading and forbid copy/drop.
+Stowed values are the same (more or less) but with parsimonious names (64-bit integers, specific to each runtime) and reference-counting GC.

-With a specialized DB model, I can keep the `kf` information (and several more flag bits) directly in my key value, e.g. a simple 64-bit integer.

-A suggestion for stowage may be silently rejected, e.g. because a value is not significantly larger than its stowage overhead.
-This helps developers a bit because it leads to larger 'chunks' of data corresponding to a couple layers of tree nodes that can be loaded together or compressed together.
+A suggestion for stowage may be silently rejected, e.g. if a value is not significantly larger than its stowage overhead.
+Conversely, we may stow values even without annotated recommendations: when per-thread memory arenas run short on memory, we might heuristically select values from the higher generations for stowage.

-When serialized for export, stowed values will re-inject the `{&stow}` annotations.
+### Stowage Implementation

+I'll continue to use LMDB.
+It's effective, and I have experience with it.
+I believe some of the complications I faced early can be mitigated:

+* Instead of allocating addresses immediately, stow only upon full-GC passes.
+* We only stow values that are held in the outer memory arenas.
+* We write from an evaluation thread, grabbing exclusive control of LMDB.

+Memory arenas give us an effective basis for *batching*.
+They effectively provide an upper limit for batch size.
+But we can model batches large enough for efficient writes.
+Structure sharing is computed by the writer.
+Addresses are never communicated with other threads until after storage.
+Transient values aren't stored: a value effectively needs to prove it's long-lived before we bother stowing it.
+So, stowing the 'head' of a database during streaming updates isn't a problem.

+With this design, there is no need for a background writer.
+We still need incremental GC, but that's easy to do.

+Other thoughts:

+* Optimize representations upon stowage (e.g. recognize possible vectors).
+* Use Zstandard compression instead of Snappy.
+It's fast and effective.
+* Modulo special cases, only stow values large enough for compression.

 ## Parallelism